-As the two Manta Rays (Mobula alfredi and Mobula birostris) were originally listed on CITES Appendix II under the genus "Manta", trade in the CITES Trade Database is reported as both "Manta birsotris" and "Mobula birostris."
+As the two Manta Rays (Mobula alfredi and Mobula birostris) were originally listed on CITES Appendix II under the genus "Manta", trade in the CITES Trade Database is reported as both "Manta birostris" and "Mobula birostris."
 To simplify this analysis, these were joined and will be discussed as Mobula spp..
 Similarly, Mobula japonica, which is recognized under CITES standard nomenclature as a distinct species is recognised as a synonym of Mobula mobular in the scientific community and in RFMO databases, therefore, all cases in the CITES Trade Database were renamed and analysed with Mobula mobular.
 Nine countries have reported export of the broad "Mobulidae" in the CITES Trade Database, with two exporting Parties only reported by the importing Parties (Supplementary Table 4).
 Neither the United Kingdom nor Mexico report export of species-specific Mobulid species, therefore, this lack of reporting may be importers reporting to the CITES Secretariat as a broad category rather than specific species.
-Mobula birostris is traded by the importing Parties.
+Mobula birostris is traded by the most countries, with reported export from 14 different countries, though four exporting Parties are only reported by the importing Parties.
 Only two countries (Sri Lanka and USA) commercially export Mobula birostris, and both report these exports to the CITES Secretariat.
 Purpose codes used for Mobula birostris transactions include E, S, T, and Z (Table 7).